A PIECE OF SKY REMAINS

 “Going down to the wadi, to remember that outside – the world is still moving”, said another.

-Together, the people who took part of this collaborative documentary project shade a light on our story.
+Together, the people who took part in this collaborative documentary project shade light on our story.

 A story about nature.
 About a community.